Minister ‘confident’ Sunak’s Rwanda plan will work despite Braverman’s warning

 Speaking to Sky News on Friday, Transport Secretary Mr Harper said: “We’re confident (the measures) will enable us to send people to Rwanda.”

-The minister was asked about the latest intervention from Suella Braverman, who claimed in an article for The Telegraph that the policy would fail unless the PM is more radical.
+The minister was asked about the latest intervention from Suella Braverman, who claimed in an article for The Telegraph that the policy would fail unless the Prime Minister is more radical.

 “The point is we do need to make changes to the legal position.
 That is why on Wednesday immediately after the Supreme Court judgment the Prime Minister set out two things,” he said.